 Boyd Lab Research

-We develop and apply new experimental "wet lab" methods including single-cell approaches, and "dry lab" data analysis including machine learning methods to study human B cell responses and antibody repertoires across a wide range of immunological contexts.
+We develop and apply new experimental "wet lab" methods including antigen-specific B cell sorting with large panels of DNA-tagged antigens and single-cell transcriptome and BCR sequencing, and "dry lab" data analysis including machine learning methods to study human B cell responses and antibody repertoires across a wide range of immunological contexts.
 Lab members are typically involved in all aspects of carrying out experiments, generating data, and analyzing and visualizing the results.
 Active project areas include:

-B cell responses to infectious diseases (including SARS-CoV-2)
+B cell responses to infectious diseases (such as H5 avian Influenza and SARS-CoV-2)

 We study human B cell responses to a variety of viral and bacterial infections, including SARS-CoV-2, HIV and Ebola virus.
-Collaboration as part of the NCI SeroNet consortium, and with colleagues in the CHAVI-ID consortium, Dr. Savita Pahwa (University of Miami), and Dr. Rafi Ahmed and colleagues (Emory University) have advanced this work.
+Collaboration as part of the NIH/NIAID CEIRR program (Penn-CEIRR with PI Scott Hensley), HIPC (with Mark Davis and colleagues), CCHI (with Bali Pulendran and colleagues), NCI SeroNet consortium, and work with Dr. Savita Pahwa (University of Miami), and Dr. Rafi Ahmed and colleagues (Emory University) have advanced this research.

 Antibody repertoires across the human lifespan